 What gave these murals extra impact and poignancy for us was that, as Paddy and Catriona took us around, we learnt that Paddy was brought up in this very area, known as the Bogside.
 His sister knew Annette McGavigan, and Paddy went to school with one of the three artists who painted the murals.
 It is such direct connections that make the tragedies of those quite recent times very real and immediate and quite shocking.

 To finish on a lighter note, who knew that Che Guevara’s grandmother was an Irishwoman called Anna Lynch from Galway who emigrated to South America?
-The quote below is attributed to her son Ernesto, Che’s father.
+The quote on the final photo is attributed to her son Ernesto, Che’s father.